AlbertHahn/Studienarbeit_Geocaching_App_Albert_Hahn/README.md

 <img src="https://user-images.githubusercontent.com/55827001/105046346-4889fa00-5a69-11eb-84f7-87e3fc5d0e05.png" width="100%" height="100%">

-# Geo Adventure is a geocaching application for Android, developed for my "Android Development course" at the OTH-Amberg-Weiden.
+# Geo Adventure is a geocaching application for Android.
+Developed for my "Android Development course" at the OTH-Amberg-Weiden.

 Simple Description of the implemented functions: